-7. The Council has received grant funding of £40,000 from the Department of the Environment, Food and Rural Affairs (DEFRA) Air Quality Fund to provide a toucan crossing in Colley Gate, Halesowen to assist traffic flow along Colley Gate with the intention of reducing congestion and improving air quality in the area.
+7. The Council has received grant funding of £40,000 from the DEFRA Air Quality Fund to provide a toucan crossing in Colley Gate, Halesowen to assist traffic flow along Colley Gate with the intention of reducing congestion & improving air quality in the area.
 It is proposed that the allocation be noted and the project included in the Capital Programme.